deeepgandhi/Voice-Cloning/README.md

 Used the pretained model mentioned in the model

-Link to Real Time Voice Cloning: https://github.com/CorentinJ/Real-Time-Voice-Cloning
+Link to Real Time Voice Cloning (Transfer Learning): https://github.com/CorentinJ/Real-Time-Voice-Cloning

 Link to Chinese Version: